Bistec Encebollado

 This beef with onions combines skirt steak, caramelized onions, and of course, Salsa Lizano for a uniquely Costa Rican take on a popular Latin American recipe.

 The hallmark of this recipe is the sizzling of the pan when you put the steak in, and the delicious aroma of meat and Salsa Lizano coming together in perfect harmony.
-If a house is making this recipe you know it by the smell alone.
+The smell of bistec encebollado cooking is enough to make your mouth water, and if you are walking down the street in Costa Rica and someone is making it, you’ll know.
+YUM.

 Bistect Encebollado Recipe – Costa Rica